-In addition to concerns around medical and legal facilities, there has also been a somewhat surprising spotlight on the danger of car accidents in the past couple weeks.
+In addition to concerns around medical and legal facilities, there has also been a somewhat surprising spotlight on the danger of car accidents in the past couple of weeks.
 People seem drawn to the search for comparisons to the scope of the tragedy we are facing.
 Reflecting on the mortality and injury rates that result from motor vehicle accidents annually has prompted some to draw a line of similarity to the mortality and infection rates we are seeing due to COVID-19.

 The need to categorize coronavirus impacts in relation to more familiar tragedies is understandable.
 However, comparing the pandemic to car accident losses is not accurate or particularly helpful.
-First of all, rates of infection and mortality of the virus occur in population dense areas at a vastly higher rate than the distribution of car accidents.
+First of all, rates of infection and mortality of the virus occur in population-dense areas at a vastly higher rate than the distribution of car accidents.
 There are 38,000 car accident fatalities in the United States each year.
 The first COVID-19 death in the nation occurred on February 29th, and less than 6 weeks later, there have already been over 14,800 deaths.

 Second, when a car accident victim goes into the hospital, they don’t run the risk of infecting other patients and staff with a car accident injury.
-Thus, the contagious nature of a virus like COVID-19 means that it is completely different and greater danger in the medical environment.
-When asked about the similarity of the pandemic to car accidents, Dr. Anthony Fauci, Director of the National Institute of Allergy and Infection Disease (NIH, NIAID) and senior member of the White House Coronavirus Task Force, called this line of reasoning “an irresponsible fallacy.”
+Thus, the contagious nature of a virus-like COVID-19 means that it is a completely different and greater danger in the medical environment.
+When asked about the similarity of the pandemic to car accidents, Dr. Anthony Fauci, Director of the National Institute of Allergy and Infection Disease (NIH, NIAID) and a senior member of the White House Coronavirus Task Force, called this line of reasoning “an irresponsible fallacy.”

 What About a Recession?

-Similar to talk of car accidents, the deadliness of economic downturn and recession has also been discussed as a point of comparison to the mortality rate of COVID-19.
+Similar to talk of car accidents, the deadliness of economic downturn and the recession has also been discussed as a point of comparison to the mortality rate of COVID-19.
 Statements have been made that shutting down the economy in efforts to physically distance the population would do more harm than help.
-The thinking goes that an economic depression, and the resulting stress, hopelessness, and depression amongst the population would result in high suicide rates, and the recession fatalities would outweigh lives saved from the virus during shutdown.
+The thinking goes that economic depression and the resulting stress, hopelessness, and depression amongst the population would result in high suicide rates, and the recession fatalities would outweigh lives saved from the virus during the shutdown.

 In fact, the evidence from past epidemics and recessions shows the exact opposite.
 In a recent joint study conducted by MIT and the Fed, cities that take stronger containment measures fare better economically in the aftermath.
 The research comes from the flu epidemic of 1918, and by comparing similar cities with differing approaches to stopping the spread, the experts were able to isolate and evaluate the economic results of each approach.
-Cities like Minneapolis, Cleveland and Los Angeles had fewer deaths and better economic recovery than their counterparts of St. Paul, Pittsburgh, and San Francisco, because of proactive and aggressive responses to slow the spread.
+Cities like Minneapolis, Cleveland, and Los Angeles had fewer deaths and better economic recovery than their counterparts of St. Paul, Pittsburgh, and San Francisco, because of proactive and aggressive responses to slow the spread.